Handle Late-Arriving Data

 Retention and data availability

 System Tables ($late) are virtual views on the source table.
-Late data availability is governed by the source table’s retention policy:
+The source table’s retention policy governs late data availability:

 To preserve late data longer, explicitly persist it with